indiana-university/rivet-docs/content/components/forms/buttons.md

 For best results, use an SVG icon that is sized to 16px by 16px.

 <div class="alert alert--message rvt-m-bottom-lg">
     <h4 class="rvt-alert__title" id="warning-alert-title">Experimental Rivet Icon set</h4>
     <p class="rvt-alert__message">We are currently in the early stages of creating a unified icon set for Rivet.
 If you would like to help test them, <a href="https://github.iu.edu/UITS/rivet-icons" rel="noopener">you can find out more information in this Github repository</a>.
 These icons are still very much in development and <strong>will most certainly change over time</strong>.
 </div>

 ### Button icons and accessibility
-In this example, we add a `role="img"` and an empty `alt=""` attribute to the the SVG elements.
-This communicates to screen readers that the icons are decorative (and reading the content aloud is unnecessary).
+In this example, we `aria-hidden="true"` attribute to the the SVG elements.
+This communicates to screen readers that the icons are decorative and should not be read aloud.

 When you use icons inside buttons, you should still include button text to describe the action the button performs.
 If you want only the icon to be visible inside of a button (for example, a close button in a modal window), you should still include some visually-hidden text that describes the button’s action.